liquidovski/unofficial-proton-wiki/TroubleshootingDIY.md

+# What is this page?

+This page contains things you can do on your own when trying to troubleshoot a game running through Proton.

 # Try a different proton version

 At the time of writing, Proton 8.0-4 is the default proton version being used so when you click "PLAY" on a game on Steam, that version will be used.
 To override the default Proton version, Right-click on the game in your library, go to `Properties` then find the `Compatibility` tab, click that and select `Force the use of a specific Steam Play compatibility tool`, then select the proton release you want to use.